Our Approach

 Location: Sul de Minas, Minas Gerais / Mogiana Paulista, São Paulo

-Project goals: Adaptation to climate change, responsible handling of agrochemicals, reforestation of native vegetation
+Project goals: Adaptation to climate change, sustainable weeds, pests & diseases management, reforestation of native vegetation

 Identified challenges: Impacts of climate change